soren121/turtleduck/README.md

 Compile requirements:
  * Java JDK 8u40+.
  * Maven 3.2+.

+## Installation

+See INSTALL.md for instructions.

-### License
+## License

-Licensed under the GNU LGPL v3 (or, at your option, any later version.)
+Licensed under the GNU GPL v3 (or, at your option, any later version.)
 See LICENSE.txt for more info.